holestine/Attention/README.md

 )
 ```

-Applying these same modifications to the *dim*, *depth*, *heads* and *mlp_dim* parameters for the transformer only model and DeepViTNet, another attention mechanism from [vit-pytorch](https://github.com/lucidrains/vit-pytorch "vit-pytorch") and incorporating the [CIFAR10 and CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html "CIFAR website") datasets yields the following results.
+Applying these same modifications to the *dim*, *depth*, *heads* and *mlp_dim* parameters for the transformer only model as well as DeepViTNet, another attention mechanism from [vit-pytorch](https://github.com/lucidrains/vit-pytorch "vit-pytorch") and incorporating the [CIFAR10 and CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html "CIFAR website") datasets yields the following results.
 Subsequent runs produce similar numbers.

 |Model Type   | Dataset     | Max Accuracy| Average Inference Time (ms)| Parameters|